ZhaomingXie/laikago_imitate/README.md

 Good behavior should emerge within 30 minutes of training.
-Thanks to some code optimization, reference to some design choices from [IsaacGym](https://arxiv.org/abs/2108.10470), and the fast simulation speed of raisim, the training is much faster than what is originally reported in the paper.
+Thanks to some code optimization, reference to some design choices from [IsaacGym](https://arxiv.org/abs/2108.10470), and the fast simulation speed of raisim, training is much faster than what is originally reported in the paper.